Skip to main content

 • go to template Go to template in Functionality (Alt + T): View the template in the screen Functionality.

-• go to overview Go to object in Code overview (Alt + O): View the table in the screen Code Overview.
+• go to overview Go to Code overview (Alt + O): View the table in the screen Code Overview.

 menu Business logic > Code overview > tab Deploy